AhmetZamanis/UsedCarKicksClassification/Report.md

   hidden layers performed close to optimal as well.

-- We won’t sample a hidden size value directly, but we’ll sample an exponent for the number 2, yielding a hidden size from 2 to 64.
-All layers will have the same size.
+- We won’t sample a hidden size value directly, but we’ll sample an exponent for the base of 2, yielding a hidden size in powers of 2, from 2 to 64.
+All hidden layers will have the same size.

 - The default learning rate for the Adam algorithm is 1e-3.
 We’ll tune from a broad range around that, as learning rate scheduling is in